evaczeydapommersheim/22-23-PfDA-Assignment-No.2/README.md

 SKLearn etc.) and present classification performance results.
 Detail your rationale for the parameter selections you made while training the classifiers.
 - Compare, contrast and critique your results with reference to the literature
-- Discuss and investigate how the dataset could be extended – using data synthesis of new tumour datapoints

 ## **Environment - System Requirement**<p>
 ---